joshvictor1024/interactive-ganja/README.md

 ## Usage

-When cloning this repo for the first time, run `npm i`.
+When cloning this repo for the first time, run `npm i` and run `npm run build`.

-To run the server locally, run `npm run-script serve`.
+To run the server locally, run `npm run serve`.
 This should serve `index.html` at `http://localhost:3000/`, which you can connect to in your browser.

 In the code editor, a `replaceCanvas()` function is exposed for your use.